Heatmaps in R

-A worked example of making heatmaps in R with the ggplot package, as well as some data wrangling to easily format the data needed for the plot.
+A worked example of making heatmaps in R with the ggplot2 package, as well as some data wrangling to easily format the data needed for the plot.

 Learning objectives